 History of the Marshmallow Root

 Like the Alfalfa herb and many other herbal medicines, Marshmallow root can be traced back to various civilizations, such as the earlier Romans, Chinese, and native Americans.
 These people used herbs to treat an assortment of illnesses and diseases from mild conditions like pains, aches, and sores to more severe issues such as digestive disorders, skin conditions, and wound treatment.

 The word “marsh" in Marshmallow root refers to its location and tendency to grow in marshes and other damp areas, where it would thrive.

 It is believed to be first discovered in parts of Europe close to 2000B.C by the Egyptians.
-Only royalty were said to partake in the ritual of ingesting this root.
+Only royalty was said to partake in the ritual of ingesting this root.

 When the marshmallow root first hit the UK market, it was made into a variety of candies, which over the years has transformed the sweet market.